ashish9342/blog-microservices-node-react/infra/k8s/README.md

 # Create a cluster IP servicesfor event bus and posts
 -

+# Load balancer
+- get traffic in to a single pod

+# Ingress
+- a pod with a set of routing rules to distribute traffice to other services

 ==============================================
 `kubectl get pods`
 - gets all the pod

+ `kubectl apply -f .`

+ `kubectl rollout restart deployment event-bus-depl`
+ - gets the new code deployed